UAE work permit for private tuitions makes at-home studies more affordable for parents

 The permit is available to registered teachers, current employees, unemployed individuals, students aged 15 to 18, and university students

-Parents in the UAE are highlighting how licensed tutors in the UAE are increasingly assisting parents with personalised leaning support.
+Parents in the UAE are highlighting how licensed tutors in the UAE are increasingly assisting parents with personalised learning support.

 This has not only expanded access to teachers, allowing parents to choose from a larger pool of tutors, but also made tuition rates more competitive.